Miniature Schnauzer / Yorkshire Terrier Yorkie (medium coat) : : Male (neutered) : : Adult : : Small

 EXTRA REQUIREMENTS: Due to his blindness.
 No young children or younger adopters that may have children.
 No other dogs that are bossy to the pack.
 When another dog is very bossy around him, he gets timid when it comes to eating and drinking from his bowls because he's worried he will run into them and upset them.
 Secure fenced yard and must be monitored when outside.
 Able to bend and pick him up when needed.
 Again, owner needs to be able-bodied to keep him safe and aid him if needed.
 The ideal home for Peanut would have another dog so that he can listen/smell to follow them.
 Too many dogs may make him nervous though.
 An adopter with an established home and no young children is ideal.
 He will get scared if you have a lot of loud company or rearrange your furniture a lot, as he loses his sense of space and safety.
 If you plan on moving a lot, he would not be a good match.
 We want him to go into a settled environment with someone that is home often.
 A doggy friend would be a huge bonus.
 Don't forget, vet history is required.

 Vetting: Peanut is neutered, fully vaccinated with yearly vaccines, heartworm negative and on monthly heartworm prevention, but we plan to get him the 12 month injection prevention soon.
 On 3 month flea tick prevention Bravecto.
 Treated for tapeworms.
 Fecal neg/deworm.
 Had blood panel done and all looked good.
 And was skinny and anemic when we got him but he is better now.

 More about Peanut

-Good with Dogs, Good with Cats, Good with Older/Considerate Kids Only, Good with Adults, Quiet, Requires a yard, Cratetrained, Likes to be in your lap, Needs special care, Playful, Independent, Affectionate, Even-tempered, Gentle, Goofy
+Good with Dogs, Good with Cats, Good with Kids, Good with Adults, Quiet, Requires a yard, Cratetrained, Likes to be in your lap, Needs special care, Playful, Independent, Affectionate, Even-tempered, Gentle, Goofy

 Video of Peanut: